Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Data

 \subsection{Covariance matrices}

 For the DR1 analysis, covariance matrices are constructed from 1000 effective Zel'dovich approximate mock simulations (\texttt{EZmocks}; \citep{EZmock2015}).
 These large $(6\Gpch)^3$ mocks allow the survey geometry of the DR1 sample to be reproduced without replication of the simulation box.
-In this work, we aim to produce covariance matrices that are tuned to the clustering of each HOD but roughly reproduce the DR1 \texttt{EZmock} covariance in the case of fits to the DR1-like data.
-For this reason, we compute analytic Fourier-space covariance matrices for each HOD model using the DESI Gaussian covariance code \texttt{thecov} \citep{KP4s8-Alves}.\footnote{\url{https://github.com/cosmodesi/thecov}} This code follows the groundwork of \citep{Wadekar2019} and \citep{Kobayashi2023} allowing the computation of power spectrum covariance matrices in arbitrary geometries.
-Covariance matrices are generated for both the V1 and DR1 volumes.
-The analytic approach used here makes the assumption of Gaussianity and so may underestimate the true covariance.
-The performance of the analytic covariance is validated against the \texttt{EZmocks} in \cite{KP4s6-Forero-Sanchez}, who find that the variance is slightly lower than that observed in the \texttt{EZmocks}.
-However, for the purpose of this work, the performance of the analytic covariance is sufficient.
-Section 10.2 in \cite{DESI2024.II.KP3} details that the \texttt{EZmocks} are unable to reproduce the variance of the real data due to shortcomings in the FFA approximation.
-In order to account for this, a rescaling factor for each tracer is applied to the \texttt{EZmocks} based on their mismatch with the configuration-space DR1 covariance \cite{KP4s7-Rashkovetskyi}.
-To obtain analytic covariances that match the variance of the data, we also apply these factors in this work.
+The \texttt{EZmocks} are generated, using an effective biasing scheme, to match the clustering of the \Abacus simulations with a fixed galaxy-halo connection model.
+Therefore, \texttt{EZmock}-based covariance matrices do not account for the difference in clustering amplitude that arises when varying the HOD (see \cref{fig:HODs}).
+In this work, we aim to produce covariance matrices that are tuned to the mock clustering for each HOD model and, in the case of fits to the DR1-like data, ensure that the covariance amplitude is scaled to that of the data.
+For this reason, we compute analytic Fourier-space covariance matrices for each HOD model using the DESI analytical covariance code \texttt{thecov} \citep{KP4s8-Alves}.\footnote{\url{https://github.com/cosmodesi/thecov}} This code follows the groundwork of \citep{Wadekar2019} and \citep{Kobayashi2023} allowing the computation of power spectrum covariance matrices in arbitrary geometries.
+The covariance of the power spectrum fundamentally depends on the 4-point correlator.
+Using Wick's theorem, this can be decomposed into products of 2-point correlators---the Gaussian contribution---and a trispectrum term that is non-zero in the presence of non-Gaussianity.
+We neglect the non-Gaussian terms for simplicity in the case of the V1 covariance for the cubic mocks, given that these have a marginal contribution to the cosmological posteriors \cite{Wadekar2020}.